MiddleRaster/MiddleRaster.github.io/TDD/cpp/PrimeFactors/Step16.md

 And all the tests pass, so we're done.
 If you're not convinced that it's done, feel free to write some more test cases to prove it to yourself.

-The entire final codelooks like this:
+The entire, completed code looks like this:

 ```
 #ifndef _PRIMEFACTORS_H_